 HOT TIP: Aging and what you eat…You need vitamin C to produce collagen, and you don’t want to drink that glass of orange juice which immediately converts to sugar keeping the cycle of inflammation alive and thriving!
 Instead, start your day with a few slices of orange.
 The whole orange will give you vitamin C and a host of other benefits including fiber to slow down the sugar conversion which makes it a much better choice than the juice.

-The bottom line is that sugar, while delicious and most of us love it, (me included) does not love us back.
+The bottom line is that sugar, while delicious and most of us love it (me included), does not love us back.
 Sugar destroys us and makes us look and feel older than our years; it makes us sicker than we should be.
-It all comes down to choice and finding direction toward a new way of eating that supports your long term health and wellness rather than destroying it.
-Aging and what you eat does matter!
+It all comes down to choice and finding direction toward a new way of eating that supports your long term health and wellness rather than destroying it, and with that in mind, I want to share with you this free report on How To Reduce Sugar Without Losing Your Mind!

 Helping You Achieve Major Wellness!